Private Business action for Biodiversity

 State of implementation/results

-- In a scoping phase, the project investigated the question of which instruments, processes and mechanisms are particularly suitable for promoting biodiversity-friendly production and marketing.
+- In a scoping phase, the project has investigated which instruments, processes and mechanisms are particularly suitable for promoting biodiversity-friendly production and marketing.
 The analysis focused on voluntary sustainability standards and labels as well as private financing mechanisms.
-Results are no published in a summary: www.international-climate-initiative.com/…
+The results are published in a summary: www.international-climate-initiative.com/…

-- In India, the project together with the Global Nature Fund (GNF) and other partners has developed "Biodiversity Action Plans" for the cultivation of spices (cardamom, nutmeg, pepper, cinnamon and chili) in the biodiversity hotspot Western Ghats (www.globalnature.org/…).
-These instruments enable producers to plan, implement and monitor biodiversity-friendly measures.
-The guidelines can be downloaded from the IKI library: www.international-climate-initiative.com/…
+- In India, the project has developed and tested "Biodiversity Action Plans" for the cultivation of spices (cardamom, nutmeg, pepper, cinnamon and chili) in the Western Ghats biodiversity hotspot together with the Global Nature Fund (GNF) and other partners (www.globalnature.org/…).
+These are instruments with which producers can plan, implement and monitor biodiversity-friendly measures.
+The guidelines can be downloaded from the IKI library.
+In early 2020, the Indian government officially launched the National Sustainable Spice Programme, which takes up the project's recommendations and training materials.

-- In Mexico, the project analyzed the costs and benefits of producing biodiversity-friendly agave distillates as part of the Bat-Friendly Initiative.
-This includes monitoring improvements in the conservation of the habitats of bats as agave pollinators.
+- In Mexico, the project has analysed the costs and benefits of producing biodiversity-friendly agave distillates under the Bat-Friendly Initiative.
+This includes monitoring improvements in the protection of the habitats of bats as agave pollinators.
+A market study on biodiversity-friendly agave products was completed in the first half of 2020 and will be used for further dialogue and cooperation with the producers.